vszabo2/smithy/designs/mixins.md

 structure UserSummary with UserInfo {}
 ```

-Is equivalent to the following structure:
+Is equivalent to the following flattened structure:

 ```
 /// Generic mixin documentation.